 - Pruning the tree while it is dormant will help stimulate new growth in the spring.
 The wounds created by pruning are not exposed for long until the new growing season which is less stressful for the tree.
 The absence of leaves also helps because leaves produce sugar that can disrupt the growth of the branches.
 The remaining branches will experience a burst of growth when the spring season arrives.

 - Winter tree pruning can help protect your trees and shrubs from insects and disease.
-Insects and diseases that are harmful to trees are dormant in the winter, so the pruning wounds are much less likely to be affected.
+Insects and diseases that are harmful to trees are dormant in the winter, so the pruning wounds are much less likely to be infected.
 In the spring, the fresh wounds may become infected by disease causing fungi or attract insects that spread diseases and damage the tree.
 Diseased branches can also be safely removed during the winter while the disease is dormant to protect the rest of the tree.

 - Pruning your trees in the winter will give them the strength and energy they need for the growing season.
 This extra energy will stimulate growth in the spring and allow the tree to heal quickly from the pruning wounds.